smallwat3r/synonym/README.md

 ---

-synonym is a small utility tool to rapidly find synonyms directly from your terminal.
+**synonym** is a small utility tool to rapidly find synonyms directly from your terminal.

-The script is querying the [thesaurus.altervista.org](https://thesaurus.altervista.org) API.
+This util is querying the [thesaurus.altervista.org](https://thesaurus.altervista.org) API.

-List of languages supported:
+List of supported languages:
 ```
 en, fr, cs, el, es, da, de, hu, it, no, pl, pt, ro, ru, sk
 ```